 What I love and why I love it -- mainly classic stars and movies of the golden age.
-Backstories, links, sidelights -- details like these can help you understand and enjoy classic films.
+Backstories, links, sidelights -- details like these increase your enjoyment of classic films.
 What do they say to us now?
 Who were we then, and how did we solve our problems?
 What did we believe -- and what have we forgotten?

 A Big Surprise of a B-Picture: Under Cover of Night, 1937

 This is one of the most surprising movies I've ever seen.
 I recorded it mainly because I love Edmund Lowe, who plays intellectual detective Christopher Cross.
 Imagine my astonishment when I found that the plot concerns 1) women being deprived of their rightful honors in universities, and 2) a famed astrophysicist whose wife is also an astrophysicist -- and who has been passing her pioneering work off as his own for years.
 In 1937!
 I didn't know the film industry knew there were women theoretical scientists in 1937!

 This is a not a murder mystery, but a suspense story.
 You see the murder (and subsequent crimes) committed, and you know who did it and why; the question is whether the killer will be caught.